Clemson–South Carolina rivalry: 1971: First game with African-American players on both teams, no longer conference opponents, state record broken

 In 1970, both football programs had at least one black player.
 However, Marion Reeves, Clemson's first black football player, was a freshman in 1970 and thus was not eligible to play in the rivalry game, or any game.
 In the 1971 rivalry game, Carlton Haywood and Jackie Brown were both starters for South Carolina, while Reeves (now an eligible player) came off the bench as a sophomore and recorded two interceptions.
-Thus, the 1971 Clemson–Carolina game was the first in the series in which black players played for both teams.
+Thus, the 1971 Clemson–South Carolina game was the first in the series in which black players played for both teams.
 Additionally, South Carolina left the ACC after the 1970 season, making the 1971 matchup the first in the series since 1921 to be a non-conference game, which it remains today.
 The game was played in front of a crowd of 57,242 at Carolina Stadium, reportedly "the largest ever to see a football game in South Carolina" until then.
 Clemson won 17–7, their first victory over the Gamecocks since 1967.